JongYoung-Namgung/APAC/README.md

 **APAC** stands for **Automated Parcellation of the human Auditory Cortex**.

-APAC is a lightweight Python-based pipeline for individual-level parcellation of a putative core-like region in the human auditory cortex.
+APAC is a lightweight Python-based pipeline for individual-level parcellation of a putative core region in the human auditory cortex.
 The pipeline combines two structural MRI-derived features:

 1. **Myelin-related contrast**, typically estimated from T1w/T2w images.
 2. **Cortical curvature**, used to constrain the parcellation according to the gyral and sulcal anatomy of Heschl’s gyrus.

-The main output is an individual-specific binary mask of the **putative core-like auditory region**, referred to as **pCore**.
+The main output is an individual-specific binary mask of the **putative core auditory region**, referred to as **pCore**.
 APAC also outputs **pCore_m**, a myelin-only candidate region before curvature-based anatomical refinement.

 This tool was developed for surface-based data in the **32k fsLR space**, following Human Connectome Project (HCP)-style structural preprocessing.